ably77/gehc-gateway-poc-runbook/README.md

           query: "data.ehs.allow == true"
 EOF
 ```
-As you can see, the above policy will fail with a `403` because our `org` header value is `"solo.io"` while the OPA policy is matching on `"solo.i"`
+As you can see, the above policy will fail with a `403` because our `org` header value is `"hc.ge.com"` while the OPA policy is matching on `"hc.ge.co"`

 Lets fix this:
 ```bash